vanhoangkha/000078-Book-store-Serverless-Book-store-Intro-Writing-first-functions/content/1-introduce/_index.md

 ---
-title : "Introduction"
+title: "Introduction"
-date :  "`r Sys.Date()`"
+date: "`r Sys.Date()`"
-weight : 1
+weight: 1
-chapter : false
+chapter: false
-pre : " <b> 1. </b> "
+pre: " <b> 1. </b> "
 ---

 #### Overview

-Before starting to write the first Lambda function, let's learn through the concept of Serverless, and Lambda.
+Before diving into creating your first Lambda function, let's explore the fundamental concepts of Serverless computing and AWS Lambda.

-#### Serverless
+#### Serverless Computing

-Serverless is a basic concept that refers to a group of services that are fully managed by AWS.
-When using these services, you will not need to care about basic daily infrastructure administration tasks such as updating security patches, managing device portfolios, managing assets....

-There are many services planned into the Serverless cluster on AWS such as serverless databases like Aurora Serverless, Redshift Serverless, serverless compute like AWS Lambda.
+Serverless computing represents a cloud-native development model where AWS fully manages the underlying infrastructure.
+This approach eliminates the need for traditional infrastructure management tasks such as:

+* Operating system maintenance and security patching
+* Capacity planning and resource provisioning
+* Hardware monitoring and scaling
+* Infrastructure availability management

+AWS offers a comprehensive suite of serverless services, including:

+* Compute: AWS Lambda
+* Databases: Amazon Aurora Serverless v2, Amazon DynamoDB, Amazon Redshift Serverless
+* Analytics: Amazon Athena, Amazon Kinesis Data Analytics
+* Application Integration: Amazon EventBridge, Amazon SQS, Amazon SNS

 #### AWS Lambda

-Lambda is a serverless compute service that allows you to run applications without initializing or managing servers.
-Lambda runs on a highly available infrastructure platform and does all of the compute resource management, including server and operating system maintenance, capacity provisioning, auto-scaling, and logging. .
-With Lambda, you can develop almost any kind of backend application or service.

-You organize your application into **Lambda functions**.
-Lambda functions run only when needed and are capable of automatically scaling, from a few requests per day to thousands per second.
-You only pay for the compute time you use — AWS won't charge when your application is not running.

-We'll also start our Serverless Journey with a Lambda function that first resizes the image after uploading it to the S3 bucket, saves the edited image to a new S3 bucket, and deletes the old image.
+AWS Lambda is a serverless compute service that executes your code in response to events without requiring server provisioning or management.
+Key features include:

+* Automatic scaling from zero to thousands of concurrent executions
+* Built-in high availability and fault tolerance
+* Pay-per-use pricing model (you only pay for compute time consumed)
+* Support for multiple programming languages including Node.js, Python, Java, Go, and .NET
+* Native integration with other AWS services
+* Configurable memory allocation from 128MB to 10GB
+* Maximum execution duration of 15 minutes

+#### Practical Implementation

+In our upcoming hands-on exercise, we'll create a serverless image processing workflow that demonstrates Lambda's capabilities:

+* Automatically process images uploaded to an S3 bucket
+* Resize images using Lambda functions
+* Store processed images in a destination S3 bucket
+* Implement cleanup procedures for original files
+* Utilize environment variables for configuration
+* Implement error handling and logging

+This practical example will showcase Lambda's integration with other AWS services and demonstrate serverless application patterns.